Doctor of Philosophy candidate

 “There’s high demand for multidisciplinary research that responds to global environmental problems,” she says.

-Her own ground-breaking research focuses on improving the aquaculture industry in New Zealand by developing a strategy to increase the total production of marine animals.
+Her own ground-breaking research focuses on improving the aquaculture industry in New Zealand by developing a strategy to increase the total production of marine animals while improving the sustainability of farming practices.

 “This is multidisciplinary research that involves biomedical science, microbiology, drug delivery, nanotechnology and marine biology.
 It’s a challenging project, but it’s exciting and I want to make a positive impact on society and the New Zealand economy.”